Homemade Baby Food Recipes

 Unrelated to strawberries and raspberries - and related instead to the less allergenic cranberries and bilberries - blueberries are not subject to the usual 'berry baby food' rules!

-Whilst medical professionals usually recommend waiting until at least 12 months before introducing other berries (strawberries in particular), blueberries are not as likely to cause allergic reactions and many pediatricians will suggest offering them to your baby at some point between 6 and 9 months of age.
+Whilst medical professionals sometimes recommend waiting until at least 12 months before introducing other berries (strawberries in particular), blueberries are not as likely to cause allergic reactions.

-Please remember, though, that a risk of allergy to blueberries DOES still exist - and you should watch your baby carefully once you have introduced them.
-Signs of an allergy to blueberries include
+Please remember, though, that a risk of allergy to blueberries DOES still exist – and you should watch your baby carefully once you have introduced them.

 • congestion